|

 Richard the Lionheart.

-was his parents' youngest son and his pop's favorite.
+was his parents' youngest son and his father's favorite.

-John's mother Eleanor was married once before to Louis VII.
+John's mother Eleanor was married once before — to

 The marriage was annulled in the year 1152.
 Eleanor and Louis had